Perry Weather Perry Weather

 2. Undersized Black Globe

-The Kestrel uses a small black bulb sensor.
+The Kestrel uses a smaller 1″ black bulb sensor.
 Smaller globes are more reactive to short-term changes like cloud cover, wind gusts, producing unstable readings that spike high.
 ISO-standard provide larger black globes that smooth out those fluctuations.

 3. Wind Overcorrection